Snoozeds/dankrpg-web/docs/Commands/shop.md

 **Optional arguments: `<item> <amount/all>`** <br />
 Sells the specified item.

+## sellall
+Sells all items in your inventory.

 :::danger
 If no arguments are specified, all of your items in your inventory will be sold.
 :::